Quebec dealing with 150 asylum requests a day: immigration minister

+RCMP Const.
+Erique Gasse said any suspected criminals would be taken to a detention centre but the bulk of newcomers are sent to the Lacolle border to file refugee claims.

+“Our officers are doing an extraordinary job in the field,” he said in a phone interview.
+“They’re patient, they’re professional, they’re Canadian police officers just doing their jobs.”

-Quebec’s immigration minister says the number of people seeking asylum in the province has tripled in the last two weeks.
+At a Montreal news conference, Quebec’s immigration minister said the number of people seeking asylum in the province has tripled in the last two weeks.

-While there were roughly 50 requests a day between July 1 and July 19, Kathleen Weil says the number has since surged to 150 a day.
+While there were roughly 50 requests a day between July 1 and July 19, Kathleen Weil said the number has since surged to 150 a day.

+She said Quebec had already received 6,500 asylum seekers by the end of June and is on track to have 12,000 by the end of the year.

-Weil said Thursday the spike is putting a lot of pressure on accommodation resources but that ultimately the province will be able to handle the influx.
+Weil said the rate of new arrivals is putting a lot of pressure on temporary accommodation resources, which are needed while the Canadian government decides whether each newcomer is eligible to make a refugee claim.

+She said the province has asked the federal government for help in dealing with the volume of new arrivals but ultimately will be able to handle the claims.

-“We have a strong, competent and experienced public and community network to deal with this type of situation and will offer dignified and safe care for these people during the processing of their asylum applications,” she told a news conference.
+“We have a strong, competent and experienced public and community network to deal with this type of situation and will offer dignified and safe care for these people during the processing of their asylum applications,” she said.

-Her comments came a day after asylum seekers began arriving at Montreal’s Olympic Stadium where they will stay on a temporary basis.
+Her comments came a day after asylum seekers began arriving at Montreal’s Olympic Stadium, which has been set up to accommodate as many as 600 people until mid-September.

-Many of them are of Haitian descent.
+Most of those arriving at the stadium are of Haitian descent.

 In the United States, the Trump administration is considering ending a program that granted Haitians so-called “temporary protected status” following the massive earthquake that struck in 2010.